 |Xiang||Most of the Hunan province, the counties of Quanzhou, Guanyang, Ziyuan, and Xing’an, northeastern Guangxi province.|

-All of this variation within Chinese necessitates the use of the best translation services company to guarantee that sufficient research is conducted in order to develop a translation and localization plan that matches both your business as well as the location and audience you’re attempting to achieve.
+All of this variation within the Chinese language necessitates using the best Chinese translation services company to guarantee that sufficient research is done to develop a translation and localization plan that matches your strategy for entering this lucrative market.

-Like any good localization strategy, you need to know your target audience, its culture, its language, and the things that your target market values and deems important.
-You’ll need to consider how your brand translates and if the meaning is the same in that dialect.
-Can you directly translate your brand or will you need a transcreation in order to give your brand the same meaning?
-As China is so expansive and each region and dialect is different, high quality translation services can help you cater your marketing strategy and perform in-depth market research so you can avoid culture mishaps and translation errors.
+Like any good localization strategy, you need to know your target audience, its culture, its language, and the things your target market values.
+You’ll need to consider how your brand voice and whether this will resonate with a Chinese audience.
+Can you directly translate your brand content, or will you need to consider a more creative translation, a transcreation, to convey your brand voice?
+As China is diverse, with differences across the regions, high-quality translation services can help you achieve your marketing strategy.
+An experienced translation agency can help you avoid cultural mishaps and translation errors.

-Mainland China uses a variety of different social media and eCommerce platforms that are not used or are common in other countries.
-Baidu is the search engine used by the large majority of the population, with platforms such as WeChat for social media and eCommerce payments.
+Mainland China uses various social media and eCommerce platforms that are not used or are less popular in other countries.
+Baidu is the search engine used by most people, with platforms such as WeChat for social media and eCommerce payments.
 Other social media platforms include Qzone, Renren and P1.
-In Hong Kong, western social media platforms are popular and a variety of eCommerce platforms from the Octopus card to PayMe are used to pay for products online.
+In Hong Kong, western social media platforms are popular, and a variety of eCommerce platforms, from the Octopus card to PayMe, are used to pay for products online.

-Into23 is a translation agency in Hong Kong offering localization and translation services and is an expert in Asian languages.
-Reach out to Into23 today to talk about your business localization strategy to establish a stronghold in the Chinese market with your business.
+Into23 is a translation agency in Hong Kong offering localization and translation services.
+We are experts in Asian languages.
+Reach out to Into23 today to discuss your business localization strategy to set yourself up for success in the Chinese markets.